 Health & Physical Education Announcements

-This year, our Wellness Committee wanted to focus on our school's culture of well-being.
+We really wanted to focus on our school's culture of well-being.
 We thought that a great way to spark that would be by the example that our staff members set for the students.
 We started a fitness initiative called "Commit to Fit".
-Staff members signed up on teams and were given weekly challenges as well as access to weight room and fitness equipment, nutrition resources, stress management information, etc. Each team checked in throughout the process and we were all encouraged by each other!!
-We created an environment where we could build one another up rather than make it a traditional weight-loss competition.
+Staff members signed up on teams and were given weekly resources and encouragement as well as access to weight room and fitness equipment, nutrition resources, stress management information, etc. Each team checked in throughout the process and we were all encouraged by each other!!

 Health & Physical Education Department Overview